 Why Are Cancer Clinical Trials Important?

-Cancer clinical trials are no longer seen as a last resort for cancer
+Cancer clinical trials are no longer seen as a last resort for

-First, cancer patients who take part in a trial may be helped by the
+Cancer patients who take part in a trial may be helped by the

 treatment they receive.
 Trial participants receive either the standard of